usethesource/rascal-website/start/index.md

 The Eclipse update site for Rascal is: **[http://update.rascal-mpl.org/stable/](http://update.rascal-mpl.org/stable/)**

-You need _Eclipse for RCP and RAP Developers (Luna)_ version of Eclipse available at [www.eclipse.org/downloads/](http://www.eclipse.org/downloads/) to run Rascal.
-It has been reported recently that the latest release also works with normal (non RCP/RAP) versions of Eclipse.
-Not thoroughly tested though!
+You need _Eclipse for RCP Developers (Mars.1)_ version of Eclipse available at [www.eclipse.org/downloads/](http://www.eclipse.org/downloads/) to run Rascal.

 Please note that:

- - Rascal now needs a JDK because it uses the Java compiler, so please download a JDK8, not just a JRE.
+ - Rascal needs a JDK because it uses the Java compiler, so please download a JDK8, not just a JRE.
  - You may have to [edit the Eclipse init file](/start/editini.html) so that Eclipse can find your Java installation and Eclipse can allocate enough resources.
+If you are running MacOSX you have to start Eclipse once first, quit, and then edit the ini file.
  - For generating parsers, Rascal uses quite a bit of memory.
 Please use `-vmargs -Xmx1G -Xss32m`

 ### Follow these steps to install the plugin into Eclipse